wnederhof/basecode/README.md

 - **Maintainable**: A package-by-feature backend structure, GraphQL communication and an event-driven backend model make for a highly decoupled and extensible architecture which is built to last.
 - **Incremental**: Start with almost no code.
 Then, once you're ready for the next step, add a GraphQL API, a frontend and more at your own pace.

-CrudCodeGen introduces the concept of "relational non-intrusive scaffolding", which is designed to keep your code maintainable, even for entities with 1-N relationships.
+CrudCodeGen introduces the concept of "non-intrusive relational scaffolding", which is designed to keep your code maintainable, even for entities with 1-N relationships.

 - **Relational:** the user may generate generate entities with 1-N relationships.
 - **Non-intrusive:** code generated for one entity will not affect code of any another entity, nor will it *change* any other file in the project.